SeanDaBlack/KelloggBot/README.md

 main.py is selenium python bot. sc.js is a the base of the ios shortcut [COMING SOON]

+# Prerequisites

+You must have an account with [Mail.com](https://mail.com) for recieving verification emails.
+Your username and password are entered into the app as plaintext, but are never stored and only transmitted through SSL encryption.
+You should still use a burner account, not one you care about.

 # Setup

 On mac/pc: